PhilipNaudus/simple_site-gh-pages/pages/tang/legend_of_mulan_tang_dynasty.md

 ---
 layout: post
 title: The Legend of Mulan During the Tang Dynasty
-description: The oldest known version of Mulan&rsquo;s story, which inspired countless retellings for centuries to come.
+description: As the status of women began to rise during the Tang Dynasty, an influx of female protagonists appeared in literature.
+Mulan was one of the heroines emphasized during this time.
-image: northern_wei_ballad_of_mulan.jpg
+image: tang_dynasty_article_empress_wu.jpg
-alt: The Ballad of Mulan written in traditional calligraphy (Public domain).
+alt: A portrait of Empress Wu Zetian (Public domain).
 imageType: big
 ---